discover Ashtanga yoga

 The origins of Ashtanga Yoga

 Ashtanga Yoga is based on ancient yoga texts such as the Yoga Sutras of Patanjali.
-However, it was formally developed by Pattabhi Jois who spent several years studying under T. Krishnamacharya, a great yoga master of the time.
+However, it was formally developed by Pattabhi Jois who spent several years studying under the tutelage of T. Krishnamacharya, a great yoga master of the time.
 Pattabhi Jois founded the Shri K. Pattabhi Jois Yoga Center in Mysore, India, where he began teaching Ashtanga Yoga to students around the world.

-The course of an Ashtanga Yoga class
+How an Ashtanga Yoga class takes place

 Who is Ashtanga Yoga for?